-Excellent risk management demands the capability to price and track risks appropriately, which requires experienced people using good systems expertly, with well-understood $\,$ data.
+Excellent risk management demands the capability to price and track risks appropriately, which requires experienced people using good systems expertly, with well-understood data.
 We have just completed a substantial enhancement of our industry-leading pricing and exposure management system (REMS®) to incorporate the last 16 years' worth of development and extension in a new technology platform, which will accommodate potential tools of the future and enable us to maintain our leading edge.
 But the real value of tools comes from having people trained to understand both their uses and their limitations.
-We devote considerable resources to develop- We believe there should be a ${f consistency}$ of approach to evaluate risk in a rigorous, consistent fashion - with the aim that our underwriting principles is to continually compare deals in actual outcomes are within our modeled ranges.
-Our multiple an effort to increase on the best and decrease on the worst. models/multiple views approach to risk analysis is a core part output of one model, we prefer to use multiple models and rely on our knowledge and experience to interpret the results.
+We devote considerable resources to develop- We believe there should be a consistency of approach to ing tools, scrubbing data and training people to ensure that we risk evaluation and assumption across all business units.
+One of evaluate risk in a rigorous, consistent fashion - with the aim that our underwriting principles is to continually compare deals in actual outcomes are within our modeled ranges.
+Our multiple an effort to increase on the best and decrease on the worst. models/multiple views approach to risk analysis is a core part output of one model, we prefer to use multiple models and rely of risk possible for the Company as a whole, with every deal on our knowledge and experience to interpret the results.
 We constantly augment this knowledge and experience base with new research and learning from actual outcomes.
 When there is no commercially available model, we will build our own and refine it over time.